allan-mobley-jr/hucklepuck/README.md

-# Welcom to The Hucklepuck
+# Welcome to The Hucklepuck
 A blog about going serverless.